syncfusion-content/blazor-docs/blazor/kanban/validation.md

 ## Minimum card limit

 The `MinCount` property is used to specify the minimum cards hold on particular column or swimlane cell.
-If the column or swimlane total card count falls short of the minimum count value, it shows the column or cell background colour with validation fails.
+If the column or swimlane total card count falls short of the minimum count value, it shows the column or cell background color with validation fails.

 ## Maximum card limit

 The `MaxCount` property is used to specify the maximum cards hold on particular column or swimlane cell.
-If the column or swimlane cell total card count exceeds the maximum count value, it shows the column or cell background colour with validation fails.
+If the column or swimlane cell total card count exceeds the maximum count value, it shows the column or cell background color with validation fails.

 ```csharp